-About authentication enrollment policies and rules
+About authenticator enrollment policies and rules

-Authentication enrollment policies control how users enroll themselves in an authenticator.
+Authenticator enrollment policies control how users enroll themselves in an authenticator.
 You can create and enforce policies and rules for specific authenticators and situations and require specific groups of users to use them.

 Global Session Policies determine the types of authentication challenges that end users experience when they sign into their account.
 Policies allow you to configure various criteria that you can use to allow or block sign-ins: